wrtirado/cursor-chiro-app/README.md

-# Tirado Chiro App
+# Tirado Care Provider App

-This project is a FastAPI-based backend for the Tirado Chiropractic mobile and web applications.
+This project is a FastAPI-based backend for the Tirado Care Provider mobile and web applications.
 It uses Docker Compose for local development, libSQL (running in a local container) for the database, and MinIO for media storage.

 ## Prerequisites